Pavel Fitin: NKVD Deputy Head

-Fitin became deputy chief of the NKVD's foreign intelligence in 1938, then a year later at the age of thirty-one became chief, with the rank of Lieutenant General.
-The Russian Foreign Intelligence Service credits Fitin with rebuilding the depleted foreign intelligence department after Stalin's Great Purge.
-Fitin also is credited with providing ample warning of the German invasion (Operation Barbarossa) of 22 June 1941 that began the German-Soviet War.
-Only the actual invasion saved Fitin from execution for providing the head of the NKVD, Lavrentiy Beria, with information that the General Secretary of the CPSU, Joseph Stalin did not want to believe.
-Beria retained Fitin as chief of foreign intelligence until the war ended, but demoted him.
+Fitin became deputy head of the GRU foreign intelligence service in 1938 and a year later, at the age of 31, its head with the rank of lieutenant general.[3]
+The GRU military intelligence service credits Fitin with the reorganization of the institution for gathering foreign intelligence, which had been weakened after Stalin's Great Terror.
+Fitin is credited with providing timely warnings about the German invasion (Operation Barbarossa) on June 22, 1941, through his military attachés in Berlin, Mikhail Alexandrovich Vorontsov (1900–1986) and Vasily Ivanovich Tupikov (1885–1941), which triggered the German-Soviet War.[4]
+Only the actual invasion saved Fitin from execution, as he had provided information to NKVD chief Lavrentiy Beria that General Secretary Joseph Stalin refused to believe.
+Beria retained Fitin as head of the foreign intelligence service until the end of the war, but demoted him.

 Fitin thought it was important to build up a network of spies inside the Manhattan Project.
 However, at the beginning he was mainly reliant on Klaus Fuchs.
 Fitin gave the project the codename "Enormoz".
 In November 1944 he reported: "Despite participation by a large number of scientific organization and workers on the problem of Enormoz in the U.S., mainly known to us by agent data, their cultivation develops poorly.
 Therefore, the major part of data on the U.S. comes from the station in England.
 On the basis of information from London station, Moscow Center more than once sent to the New York station a work orientation and sent a ready agent, too (Klaus Fuchs)."

 Another important source was John Cairncross.
 Pavel Fitin reported to Vsevolod Merkulov: "Valuable information on Enormoz is coming from the London station.
 The first materials on Enormoz were received in late 1941 from our source List (John Cairncross), containing valuable and absolutely secret documents both on the substance of the Enormoz problem and on measures by the British government to organize and develop work on the problem of atomic energy in our country.
 In connection with American and Canadian work on Enormoz, materials describing the state and progress of work in three countries – England, the U.S., and Canada – are all coming from the London station."